 Career motivation – During the recruitment stages, make sure you display your enthusiasm and dedication to your chosen role.
 You will need to clearly express why you want to work within your chosen business area and why you are pursuing this at KPMG.
 The recruiters want to know you have considered your path carefully and understand what the undertaking entails.

-Drive quality – KPMG seeks candidates who take pride in what they do and consistently deliver high quality work, going above and beyond for clients.
+Drive quality – KPMG seeks candidates who take pride in what they do and consistently deliver high-quality work, going above and beyond for clients.
 You will need to display you can take ownership of tasks, anticipate, prevent or resolve issues and deliver on time.

-Demonstrate integrity – KPMG values integrity, honesty and high-ethical standards.
+Demonstrate integrity – KPMG values integrity, honesty, and high ethical standards.
 Your work should reflect your understanding of appropriate behaviours and adhere to relevant regulations.

 Foster innovation - KPMG operates in a fast-paced and changing environment.
 It seeks employees who can approach problems with creativity and enthusiasm.
 Show the recruiters that you can adapt to an evolving situation by coming forward when there is an opportunity to offer new ideas and solutions.

 Credible connector – KPMG prides itself on a culture of diversity and inclusivity.
 Prospective employees must display that they are committed to building strong, lasting relationships.
-Much of the work will be as part of a team, so being able to demonstrate your strong collaborative skills and an ability to bring the best out of others is important.
+Much of the work will be as part of a team, so being able to demonstrate your strong collaborative skills and ability to bring the best out of others is important.

 To increase your chances of securing a role at KPMG, keep these 11 qualities in mind throughout the recruitment process and seek to exhibit them at every stage.
 The recruitment team will be using them as indicators to measure your performance.